National EMS Academy One of Four Accredited Programs

-CAAHEP accredits a program based on the quality of the institution and its services, and by measuring them against agreed upon standards.
-As of the first of this year, a paramedic must be a graduate of a CAAHEP accredited program to take the National Registry of Emergency Medical Technicians Paramedic Exam.
+CAAHEP accredits a program based on the quality of the institution and its services, and by measuring them against agreed-upon standards.
+As of the first of this year, a paramedic must be a graduate of a CAAHEP-accredited program to take the National Registry of Emergency Medical Technicians Paramedic Exam.

 NEMSA, the largest EMS education provider in the state and one of the largest in the country, has held this elite accreditation since 2010.
 NEMSA also began implementing the new education standards for paramedic training in August, which increased their paramedic course hours from 1060 to 1260 hours.

-“We are proud to be one of the only accredited programs in Louisiana,” said Greg Mullen, EMS program manager at NEMSA.
+“We are proud to be one of the few accredited programs in Louisiana,” said Greg Mullen, EMS program manager at NEMSA.
 “We have always strived to administer the best EMS training by offering the most up-to-date methods taught by highly experienced instructors, and we feel that we continuously achieve that goal and remain on the cusp of EMS education.”

 NEMSA has seven campuses throughout Louisiana—Alexandria, Baton Rouge, Covington, Gretna, Houma, Lafayette, and Lake Charles—and two in Texas.
 Paramedic classes begin every January and August, while EMT Basic courses start every January, May and August.
 To find out more please call 1.866.459.3500 or visit www.nationalemsacademy.com.